k2glyph/cv/My Resume.md

 **3+ years of software development, testing, deploying experience** as a professional developer in two well-known companies.
 Expertise in handling project where ever the project is in.
 Not only a developer but I am the **developer with DevOps** experience.
 - - -
 ### Top Skills
-+ **DevOps**: git, Jenkins, Docker,Kubernetes nginx,haproxy, Apache, Centos server, bind-dns, Icinga, Ansible, Vagrant, Vault, consul,AWS S3, AWS EKS, consul, Fluentd, Elasticsearch, monit,
++ **DevOps**: git, Jenkins, Docker,Kubernetes nginx,haproxy, Apache, Centos server, bind-dns, Icinga, Ansible, Vagrant, Vault, consul,AWS S3, AWS EKS, consul, Fluentd, Elasticsearch, monit, Sonarqube
 + **Backend**: Java
 + **Database**: Mysql, MongoDb
 + **Scripting**: bash, Python, groovy